 and of the University.
-For clarity, if SAC’s entitlement to manage and operate
+For clarity, if SAC's entitlement to manage and operate

-the Student Commons terminates, the University shall be deemed to have granted
+the Student Commons tenninates, the University shall be deemed to have granted

 its consent to the SAC License.
 Sub-licensees of SAC, such as University

 departments, will be subject to a license agreement, containing various terms